szKarlen/atomics.net/Documentation/memorymodel101.md

 * (x86) A write cannot move past a read from the same thread to the same location.
 * (x86) A read can only move by going later in time to stay after a write to keep from breaking rule 3 as that write moves later in time.

-Summarizing the info above we are dealing with the follwoing rules (taken from this [article](http://joeduffyblog.com/2007/11/10/clr-20-memory-model/) by Joe Duffy):
+Summarizing the info above we are dealing with the following rules (taken from this [article](http://joeduffyblog.com/2007/11/10/clr-20-memory-model/) by Joe Duffy):

 1. Data dependence among loads and stores is never violated.
 2. All stores have release semantics, i.e. no load or store may move after one.